appscode/blog/content/post/gke-postgres/index.md

 ```

 > The recovery has been successful.
 If you faced any difficulties in the recovery process you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Recovery%20Failed%20in%20GKE).

+## Webinar

+A webinar was held by AppsCode on "Managing Production Grade PostgreSQL in Kubernetes Using KubeDB".
+You can find details of the webinar [HERE](https://blog.byte.builders/post/postgres-webinar/).

 ## Support